harshdamaniahd/sp-dev-fx-webparts/samples/react-my-groups/README.md

 ## Summary

-Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groups SharePoint site.
+Using Microsoft Graph, this webpart grabs the Office 365 groups the current user is a member of with links to the groNorway@789 ups SharePoint site.

 ![Demo](./assets/example.png)